Chrillaz/scaffold-theme/README.md

 ### Webpack

-To chunk .scss or .ts files specify each by name => src in entry of the config object in webpack.config.js
+To chunk .scss or .ts files specify each by name => src in entry of the config object.

+webpack.config.js
 ```
 entry: {
     main: './js/src/main.ts',